The Cornwall We Want

 The Future for Young People

-by Dougal, over 4 years agoI would like to endorse the views from cleggycornwall, regarding young people.
+by Dougal, almost 6 years agoI would like to endorse the views from cleggycornwall, regarding young people.
 I used to work in a Further Education college down here, and I was dismayed by the number of students who told me that they felt that they would have to leave Cornwall, to find a full time job that would pay them a fair salary.
 One of them said " selling ice cream to tourists is not my idea of a career, I'll have better opportunities up country."
 So providing people with the necessary skills to make a decent living, is surely the only way to prevent...
 Continue reading

 -